Scotland by rail

 A romantic ferry trip to the Isle of Skye followed by a scenic bus tour across the island and return to the mainland via the famous Skye Bridge.
 Some free time in the picturesque village of Kyle of Lochalsh.
 Continue by train through the remote but beautiful Northwest of Scotland to Inverness.

 Or: Take the train to Fort William, transfer to a bus and travel the length of the Great Glen to Inverness, taking in the sights of the Caledonian Canal, the ruins of Urquhart Castle and Loch Ness along the way- will you see Nessie?!
 You then have the opportunity to explore the idyllic little city of Inverness on foot.
-In the evening continue by train to Pitlochry.
-Overnight in Pitlochry.
+Overnight in Inverness.

 How does it work?